randomuserhi/Random-HTML-Utility/md Docs/mRHU/03 HTML.md

 bindings.counter.debug();
 ```

 This allows you to setup custom methods as well as manage state.
-However this has the downside of not being the easiest to move elements after creation.

 A more managed setup can be achieved with [[06 Macros]].
 Despite this, functional macros have additional semantics as discussed in [[11 Samples#Simple Counter (Functional Macro)]].